dbrant/ftape/README.md

 # ftape

-This is a copy of the last official release of the `ftape` driver (version 4.04a) by Claus-Justus Heine et al, with some of my own tweaks for getting it to compile and run on CentOS 3.5.
+This is a copy of the last official release of the `ftape` driver (version 4.04a) by Claus-Justus Heine et al, with some of my (Dmitry Brant) own tweaks for getting it to compile and run on CentOS 3.5.

 DISCLAIMER: I am not a kernel developer, and I barely stumbled through getting this driver to compile and make it work the way I needed.
 In case anyone wants to learn from my mistakes (and in the spirit of GPL) I'm making this code and my changes available, but don't judge me for the horrible jury-rigging I did to make it work.